Storm Drain Marking

 The project areas are broken into sections requiring approximately one to two hours of work.
 The city provides instructions and all materials, including safety vests.
 The projects are best accomplished with a group of at least four people.
 Groups with children are welcome but the recommended minimum age is eight years old.
 Groups can set their own schedule with this activity and return materials to the city when the project is completed.

-If you are interested in volunteering for the Storm Drain Marking program, please fill out the information below.
-Kits and instructions can be picked up at City Hall, 8301 Valley Creek Road.
+Kits and instructions can be picked up at City Hall.
 Questions about the program can be directed to the Engineering Department at 651-714-3593.

 Want to take it one step further?
 Learn how to adopt a drain!